AbdeI1/AdventOfCode/README.md

 ## Reporting Issues

 The majority of the problems were only tested on my inputs and gave me the right solution.
-While I generalized my solutions so that they don't overfit on my input, I haven't tested it on any extra inputs.
+While I've done by best to generalize my solutions so that they don't overfit on any particular input, I haven't tested it on extra inputs.
 If any of the solutions give you the wrong answer on your input, be sure to report it as a GitHub issue and paste your input (use `wrong answer` tag).

 ## Additional Help